 Start by slicing 6 gluten-free corn tortillas into quarters then placing them onto two foil lined baking sheets sprayed with nonstick spray.
 Spray the tops with more nonstick spray then bake at 400 degrees until golden brown, 8-10 minutes, rotating the pan halfway through.
 I used Mission gluten-free corn tortillas, but you can use whatever you like.
-You could also skip this step and use store-bought tortilla chips instead!
+You could also skip this step and use store-bought tortilla chips instead.

 Next get 7oz gluten-free Mexican Chorizo sizzling away in a skillet over medium-high heat.
 Chorizo is flavored with a bunch of bold spices including chiles, cumin, coriander, garlic, cloves, and cinnamon.
 It’s absolutely fantastic and can be found right in the regular grocery store.
 (Make sure your brand says gluten-free if you need it!)

 Scoop the cooked chorizo onto a paper towel-lined plate to drain, leaving the fat that rendered out in the skillet.
 Add 1/2lb peeled, deveined, and chopped shrimp lightly seasoned with salt to the fat then saute until cooked through – just a minute or two – then transfer to the chorizo plate.
-I love how easy this step was.
-Chorizo is so flavorful that the drippings automatically season the shrimp!

-Next, shred yo cheese.
+Next, shred the cheese.
 You’ll need 3oz each Pepper Jack cheese for creaminess and a little bit of heat, and Queso Quesadilla for a buttery flavor and supreme melting capabilities.
 You can find Queso Quesadilla right at the regular grocery store, but if you can’t locate it I’d sub in white cheddar or Monterrey Jack.

 Back to the skillet!
 Scrape out any fat that might remain after cooking the shrimp then layer in half the baked tortilla chips, half the cooked chorizo and shrimp, and half of the cheeses.
 Repeat the layers again then bake until the cheese is melted, 5-7 minutes.

-Last step is to make the Fresh Pico de Gallo while the nachos are baking!
+Last step is to make the Fresh Pico de Gallo while the nachos are baking.
 That’s just 2 vine-ripened tomatoes that have been seeded and chopped tossed with 1/4 minced white onion, 1/4 cup packed cilantro that’s been chopped, 1/2 minced jalapeno, the juice from half a lime, and salt.
 Easy as that!

 Sprinkle the top of the hot nachos with a diced avocado and chopped green onion then set out with the Fresh Pico de Gallo and let everyone go to town.